Kerchner’s

 pattern of inheritance can be determined.
 See Genetic Marker.

-length of DNA fragments equal to 1 million nucleotides.
-Compare to Kilobase.
-See CentiMorgan.
+Megabase (mb) - Unit of length of DNA fragments equal to 1 million nucleotides.

-Meiosis - The process of cell division which creates sex
+Meiosis - The process of cell division

-cells.
-The process of two consecutive cell divisions in the diploid (46
+which creates sex cells.
+The process of two consecutive cell

-chromosome) progenitors of sex cells.
-Meiosis results in four rather than two
+Meiosis results in four rather than two daughter cells, each with a haploid (23

-have been selected randomly from the parent diploid and which set of autosome chromosomes in the haploid are not exactly the
+parent diploid and which set of autosome chromosomes in the haploid are not

-process.
-A notable exception to this cross-over effect during meosis is the Y chromosome.
-Because of its very different
+notable exception to this cross-over effect during meosis

-size and different genetic content and being non-homologous with its partner X
+content and being non-homologous with its partner X chromosome in the gender

-chromosome in the gender set of chromosomes, cross-over effects in the coding
+set of chromosomes, cross-over effects in the coding regions of the Y

-regions of the Y chromosome do not occur and it is passed virtually unchanged
+chromosome do not occur and it is passed virtually unchanged from a male parent

-from a male parent cell to its male producing sex cells, i.e., the sperm cells
+cell to its male producing sex cells, i.e., the sperm cells bearing a Y

 Mendel, Johann